s12v/terraform-aws-backend-init/README.md

 Creats the following resources for Terraform S3 backend:

- - S3 bucket - Used to store Terraform state.
+ - S3 bucket - used for Terraform state.
 Encrypted and versioned.
 Non-current versions expire after 30 days.
- - DynamoDB table - Used for Terraform state locking and consistency checking.
+ - DynamoDB table - used for Terraform state locking and consistency checking.
 Uses `PAY_PER_REQUEST` billing.
 Encrypted.

 ## Usage: